huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Chicago
 - [x] New York

-#### Famous siblings Jhole, Kourtney and Kim all share what last name?
+#### Famous siblings Khloe, Kourtney and Kim all share what last name?

 - [ ] Jenner
 - [ ] Jackson